A UDOT Project

 The Utah Department of Transportation’s (UDOT) mission is to keep Utah moving while enhancing quality of life through transportation improvements in our state.
 UDOT is conducting an Environmental Impact Statement (EIS) to improve regional and local mobility at the Interstate 80 (I-80) and SR-224 interchange at Kimball Junction and on SR-224 from Kimball Junction through the Olympic Parkway intersection in Summit County, Utah.

 The purpose of the EIS is to address transportation-related mobility for all users of the Kimball Junction area.
-The proposed alternatives in the EIS currently include:
+The alternatives being carried forward in the EIS include:

 • Taking no action